SeanShubin/up-to-date/beginning-software-engineering.md

 ### critical thinking is not innate in humans

 Critical thinking is a skill that requires discipline and training over a lifetime.
+It is not natural and has very little to do with how smart you are.

 ### a problem is a difference between desire and perception